 This course covers a comprehensive mapping of the legislative, welfare, financial and practical issues surrounding the care and advice provided to vulnerable and elderly clients and their families.

 The course will give you a thorough understanding of the legal and practice framework encompassing issues of mental and physical incapacity and enable you to improve professional efficiencies, manage risk in a highly complex service area, develop business opportunities and offer a specialist service.
-The programme is delivered in two parts, which together provide you with the full qualification.
-The course includes relevant and topical end-of-life issues, such as assisted suicide, addressing recent legislation in this area.

 Students completing this course will be able to adopt a more holistic approach to advising elderly and vulnerable clients to safeguard their future and their assets which are especially topical in an ageing population.